Fuwuffyi/DistanceVector-Reti2024/README.md

    python main.py test_network.txt
    ```
 4. The application will show the curses terminal UI, use the `h` key to show a help message.
-5. You can scroll through the tables using the `mouse wheel` or the `up/down` arrows
+5. You can scroll through the tables using the `mouse wheel` or the `up/down` arrows.
-6. You can change page (the current time) using the `left/right` arrows
+6. You can change page (the current time) using the `left/right` arrows.
-7. Use q to quit
+7. Use q to quit.
 ### Network file specifications
 The network file is written in two sections:
-1. The first section contains all routers and their `ids`, the `id` is a case sensitive string (e.g.: `r A`)
+1. The first section contains all routers and their `ids`, the `id` is a case sensitive string (e.g.: `r A`).
-2. The second section contains `links` between said routers, the `link` contains two router ids and the cost between them (e.g.: `l A B 4`)
+2. The second section contains `links` between said routers, the `link` contains two router ids and the cost between them (e.g.: `l A B 4`).
 Example:
 ```txt
 r A